 – Weak/Stolen Passwords: Usually caused by insufficient security protocols or gaps in the implementation of security policies

 Firewalls are the first line of defense from the outside world.
 However, poorly configured firewalls can do more harm than good.
 Some companies avoid this cost and complexity by not using firewalls, which is extremely dangerous.
 VOIP phone systems may require specific firewall settings to function correctly.
 Ensure that your firewall is configured to allow VoIP traffic, and that any necessary ports are open.
 We recommend using an enterprise-grade next-generation firewall with up-to-date unified threat management and active management and monitoring.

 The second line of defense is the device password.
 It is important to implement a strong password policy to avoid device hacking.
 Weak passwords attract hackers.
 When a device is compromised, the hacker will use it to make long-distance calls at your expense.

 It is also a good idea to periodically review call history to detect and report any unusual traffic.

 – Dirty Microphone or Speaker: Audio complaints are often resolved by cleaning dirt and grime that has accumulated in the perforated holes covering the microphone or speaker.

 – Crackly audio: Often a frayed or loose cable or damaged connector is to blame.

-– Voice Echo: Can be due to room acoustics, problems with phone hardware, or when using poor quality headsets or speakerphones with insufficient echo cancellation.
+– Voice Echo: This can be due to room acoustics, problems with phone hardware, or when using poor quality headsets or speakerphones with insufficient echo cancellation.

-– Background Noise: Can be due to environment, room acoustics, faults with phone microphone/speaker or poor quality hardware with insufficient noise cancellation.
+– Background Noise: This can be due to environment, room acoustics, faults with phone microphone/speaker, or poor quality hardware with insufficient noise cancellation.

 – Features malfunctioning: This is often caused by outdated firmware.
 However sometimes and phone reboot resolves such issues.